-- "Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see Note 2) including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Note 3) - 1.
+- "Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see Note 2) including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (See Note 3) - 2.
 Children who have an older sibling attending the academy at the time of their admission.
-Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent / carer's partner where the child for whom the academy place is sought is living in the same family unit at the same address as the sibling. - 2.
-Feeder School children who attend the Nursery class of the same Academy in the previous academic year to that of their application. - 3.
-Parental home residence within the defined catchment area of the academy.
+Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent / carer's partner where the child for whom the academy place is sought is living in the same family unit at the same address as the sibling.
+It is helpful if parents make it clear on the application form where the sibling has a different family name.